 What is an Archives?
 Is it some mysterious club that only library workers belong to?
-The short answer is no. Chances are you have an archives at home -maybe love letters to your spouse, family photos, mom’s wedding gown, a collection of your favorite vinyl records.
+The short answer is no. Chances are you have an archive at home -maybe love letters to your spouse, family photos, mom’s wedding gown, a collection of your favorite vinyl records.
 My personal archives consists of photographs, handwritten love letters from my husband, my first piece of jewelry from my dad.
 Yes, everyone has something worth preserving for future generations.

 The Society of American Archivists defines archives as materials created or received by a person, a family, or an organization, public or private, in the conduct of their affairs and preserved because of the enduring value in the information they contain or because they provide evidence of the function and the responsibilities of their creator.
 Both these records, and the places in which they are kept, are called archives.
 Archival records take many forms, including correspondence, diaries, photographs, video or audio recordings, publications, and electronic records.
 The people who manage these records are called Archivists.
 Archivists, or in my case Archival Assistants, keep records that have enduring value as reliable memories of the past, and they help people find and understand the information they need in those records.
 Now that you understand the terms archives and archivist, let’s move on to preservation.